How Much of Your Ticket Purchase Supports Charity in Each Australian Lottery Operator

 What percentage of my ticket price actually goes to charity?

-Between 25 and 45 per cent of ticket revenue goes to charity, depending on the operator and draw.
-Your state's gaming licence specifies a minimum (usually 20–35 per cent).
-To find the exact figure for a specific draw, check the operator's gaming licence, contact the operator directly, or review the beneficiary charity's ACNC financial statements.
-Higher percentages aren't always better — larger draws with lower per-ticket costs can deliver more total charity funding at lower percentages than small draws at high percentages.
+Between 25 and 45 per cent of ticket revenue goes to charity.
+It depends on the operator and draw.
+Your state's gaming licence sets a minimum.
+This is usually 20–35 per cent.
+To find the exact figure, check the operator's gaming licence.
+You can also contact the operator directly.
+Or review the charity's ACNC financial statements.
+Higher percentages aren't always better.
+Large draws with low ticket costs give more total funding.
+They do this at lower percentages than small draws.

-How do prize home lotteries compare to Powerball and Saturday Lotto for charity support?
+How do prize home lotteries compare to Powerball and Saturday Lotto?

-Can I find the exact charity allocation percentage before buying a ticket?
+Can I find the exact charity allocation before I buy?

 Yes.
-Check your state regulator's website for the operator's gaming licence (NSW: Liquor and Gaming NSW; QLD: Office of Liquor and Gaming Regulation).
-The licence document lists the minimum charity allocation.
-For the actual percentage after costs, contact the operator's customer service team.
-Reputable operators provide this information.
-If they refuse, that's a warning sign.
+Check your state regulator's website for the gaming licence.
+NSW has Liquor and Gaming NSW.
+QLD has Office of Liquor and Gaming Regulation.
+The licence shows the minimum charity allocation.
+For the actual percentage, call the operator's customer service.
+Good operators give this information easily.
+If they refuse, be very careful.

-Operational costs include ticket printing, digital systems, marketing, staff, licensing compliance, property acquisition, and regulatory reporting.
-These are legitimate business expenses required to run a legal lottery.
-Operators must deduct these before calculating charity allocation.
-A well-run operator minimises costs through scale (larger ticket pools) and efficiency.
-This is why established operators often deliver better charity returns than new entrants.
+Operational costs include ticket printing and digital systems.
+They include marketing, staff, and licensing compliance.
+They include property and regulatory reporting.
+These are real business expenses.
+Operators must deduct these before calculating charity money.
+Bigger lotteries cut costs through scale and efficiency.
+This is why big operators often give more to charity.

 Do I pay tax on a lottery prize?

 No income tax applies to lottery prizes in Australia.
-However, capital gains tax applies if you sell the prize property.
-If you win a $3 million home and sell it five years later for $3.3 million, the $300,000 gain is taxable at your marginal rate (less 50 per cent CGT discount).
-Stamp duty does not apply because you receive the property as a gift.
-Consult a tax accountant before selling.
+But capital gains tax does apply if you sell the property.
+Say you win a $3 million home.
+You sell it five years later for $3.3 million.
+The $300,000 gain is taxable at your rate.
+You get a 50 per cent CGT discount.
+Stamp duty does not apply.
+The property is a gift.
+Talk to a tax accountant before you sell.

 How do I verify a lottery operator is legitimate?

-Three checks confirm legitimacy.
-First, verify the operator holds a current gaming licence from your state regulator (NSW, QLD, etc.).
-Second, confirm the beneficiary charity is registered with the ACNC and has filed recent annual financial statements.
-Third, contact the regulator directly if you have doubts.
-Scam operators impersonate real charities.
-Do not buy tickets from operators without current licences.
+Use three checks to confirm legitimacy.
+First, check if the operator has a current gaming licence.
+Your state regulator issues these.
+Second, check if the charity is registered with the ACNC.
+Look for recent annual financial statements.
+Third, call your regulator if you have doubts.
+Scam operators fake real charities.
+Never buy from operators without current licences.

 Responsible Gambling Notice